-Progress to meet Net-Zero commitments has been mixed, at best.
+Progress to meet Net-Zero commitments to limit the average temperature increase to less than 1.5°C has been mixed, at best.
 On the plus side:

-- The US Government was successful in passing its "Inflation Reduction Act" that authorises \$369 billion spending on energy and climate change and brings the U.S. significantly closer to the goal of reducing greenhouse gas emissions to 50% below 2005 levels by 2030. - China has consistently over-performed on its renewable energy targets. - In Australia previously a laggard due to its coal industry the new Government voted to make emissions reduction a key national energy goal, in a major step forward in the clean energy transition. - In the UK, the High Court said the government's net-zero strategy, which sets out plans to decarbonise the economy, is in breach of the law, because it doesn't explain how targets will be met.
+- The US Government was successful in passing its "Inflation Reduction Act" that authorises \$369 billion spending on energy and climate change and brings the U.S. significantly closer to the goal of reducing greenhouse gas emissions to 50% below 2005 levels by 2030. - China has consistently over-performed on its renewable energy targets. - In Australia previously a laggard due to its coal industry the new Government voted to make emissions reduction a key national energy goal, in a major step forward in the clean energy transition. - In the UK, the High Court said government's net-zero strategy, which sets out plans to decarbonise the economy, is in breach of the law, because it doesn't explain how targets will be met.
 We mark this as a positive because setting targets is of no use if there are no paths to get there.